inaki321/k8sOnDemand/README.md

 sudo usermod -a -G microk8s <username>
 sudo chown -R <username> ~/.kube

-# add custom hostname for my localhost (skip)
-# in the deploy.sh of /k8s folders is included the domain add
+# add custom hostname for my localhost (Already in the deploy.sh of /k8s folders is included the domain add )
 sudo nano /etc/hosts
 add 127.0.0.1 main-server.local --> domain for main server
 # didn't add microservices, because the ip changes in the deploy , if I want I can add 10.1.131.158 microservice-01.local